prathiusha22/prathiusha.sakthivel__web_project/README.md

 ## Buyer

 ### Create an account(completed :white_check_mark:)
- -Steps:
+ - Steps:
      1. Navigate to the sign-up page.
      2. Fill the required information such as firstname,lastname, email,password and conform password.
      3. Click the "submit" button.
   - Expected Result:
-     1.The user is redirected to the login page.
+      1. The user is redirected to the login page.

 ### Create an account(completed :white_check_mark:)